openedx/edx-documentation/en_us/install_operations/source/analytics/install_analytics.rst

 The results of computations performed by the edX Analytics Pipeline are stored in a MySQL database.
 Even small installations should use a different MySQL server than the one used by the LMS.
-The query patterns of the edX Analytics API are more I/O intensive than usual.
-Placing both databases on the same server may degrade performance of the Learning Management System.
+The edX Analytics Pipeline's write patterns to the result store are more I/O intensive than usual.
+Placing both databases on the same server can degrade the performance of the LMS.

 =========
 Scheduler